lucajako97/investigation_packet_sampling/README.md

 // obtaining a similar result:
 // map_id: ringbuf  name packet_and_feat  flags 0x0

-// to compile the reader in C after having inserted the map id gcc features_reader.c -o features_reader.o -lbpf
+// to compile the reader in C after having inserted the map id inside the feature reader code gcc features_reader.c -o features_reader.o -lbpf

 // execute the reader
-./features_reader.o
+sudo ./features_reader.o
 ```

-and then you need to start the server and client with iperf3.
+and then you need to start the server and client iperf3.

 ### eBPF debugging

-We are using the BCC toolkit in python which is helping us to compile the eBPF program, to attach and deattach it to the XDP hook, and to load the maps into the user space.
+We are using the BCC toolkit in python which is helping us to compile the eBPF program, to attach and deattach it to the XDP hook, and to load the maps.
 To check if an eBPF print statement is working, you need to read the kernel's trace buffer.
 The easiest way to do this is by using the trace_pipe file located in the /sys/kernel/debug/tracing directory with this comand:

 ```